-Since that day, my work is often seen as controversial.
-Personally, I see a human body taking a stand for equality and freedom.
-My intention is to open a space for raw conversation where we zoom out on strongly held beliefs and where we zoom in on the core of our beings.
+My work is often seen as controversial.
+What I see, is a human body taking a stand for equality and freedom.
+My intention is to open a space for raw conversation where we zoom out on strongly held beliefs and zoom in on the nature of our being.

 I’m genuinely not trying to hurt anyone with the stands I take.

-If my work does hurt you, I apologize.
+If my work does hurt you, I am sorry.